lbain/lucybain/source/blog/2014/11-30-call-vs-apply.md

 *Why would you even bother having these two ways?
 Why not standardise?*

-That's a fair question.
+That’s a fair question.
 But the two methods have different use cases.
 If you know exactly how many arguments you're passing, you should use `.call`.
 If you don't know, or if your arguments are already in an array, you should use `.apply`.
 (Rephrased from a helpful [stackoverflow answer](http://stackoverflow.com/a/1987244/863846).)

 *Ok, how am I going to remember this?*

 Turns out the folks on stackoverflow have some thoughts on that one too.
-Here's how I'll be remembering it:
+Here’s how I'll be remembering it:

 > __a__pply uses __a__n __a__rray
 >